-Course Code: PGMP-CHE-DSC-406 Course Title: Spectroscopy in Chemistry
+Course Code: PGMP-CHE-DSC-406 Course Title: Spectroscopy in Chemistry Credits: 4 Duration: 60 Hours Maximum Marks: 100

-1. To enable students to identify and characterize the samples

-2. To enable students to identify the organic compounds using spectroscopic methods
+- 1. To enable students to identify and characterize the samples - 2.
+To enable students to identify the organic compounds using spectroscopic methods

-CLO1: Understand the basic concepts of spectroscopic techniques

-CLO2: Explain working mechanism involved for operating spectroscopic instruments

-CLO3: Analyze representation of spectras for each spectroscopic technique

-CLO4: Identify and characterize organic compounds using combined spectroscopic methods
+On successful completion of the course, the student will be able to: CLO1: Understand the basic concepts of spectroscopic techniques CLO2: Explain working mechanism involved for operating spectroscopic instruments CLO3: Analyze representation of spectras for each spectroscopic technique CLO4: Identify and characterize organic compounds using combined spectroscopic methods